hove-io/navitia/documentation/rfc/doc-routing-algorithm.md

 |PT3  |**8:00**|    |    |    |    |    |     |
 |TR3  |7:58    |    |    |    |    |    |     |
 |PT4  |        |    |    |    |    |    |     |

+The second pass find 2 stating candidates: from A at 7:50 with 1 connection, and from A at 8:00 with 2 connections.

 ### Solution reader